 Study: Big data helps struggling college students graduate

-Getting through college is not an easy task, but it can be even harder for low-income or first...
-WASHINGTON - Getting through college isn't easy, and it can be even harder for low-income and first generation students with few support resources.
-A new tool involving big data can help those at risk.
+In this Feb.
+22, 2106 file photo, a pedestrian walks by the library at the Georgia State University campus in Atlanta.
+Getting through college is not an easy task, but it can be even harder for low-income or first generation students who have few support resources.

 Add your comments below